Seda Nur İncik

-Seda Nur İncik (born 6 October 2000) is a Turkish female football midfielder playing in the Turkish Women's First League for Beşiktaş J.K. with jersey number 8.
+Seda Nur İncik (born 6 October 2000) is a Turkish football midfielder playing in the Turkish Women's First League for Beşiktaş J.K. with jersey number 8.
 She was a member of the Turkey girl's U-17 and Turkey women's U-19 teams.

 Early years

-Seda Nur İncik was born as the second child to a trader family in Kepez, Antalya on 6 October 2000.
+İncik was born as the second child to a trader family in Kepez, Antalya on 6 October 2000.

 At age eight, she began to play football with boys of her neighborhood.
 She continued to play in the breaktime during her primary education.
 She then became a member of the newly established girls' football team of her scholl.

 Club career

-Seda Nur İncik obtained her license on January 14, 2014, and was admitted to the 1207 Antalyaspor club in her hometown.
+İncik obtained her license on January 14, 2014, and was admitted to the 1207 Antalyaspor club in her hometown.
 She made her first appearance in the 2014–15 season.
 She played five years in her hometown's club.

 İncik transferred to the İzmir-based club Konak Belediyespor in the 2019-20 Turkish Women's First Football League season after playing five years for her hometown team.

 She transferred to Beşiktaş J.K. in the 2020-21 Turkcell Women's Football League season.
 She enjoyed her team's champions title, and played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds.